 6. Young human beings’ rights: the imbalance.
 They’re rights, not just digital rights – especially now that we know, as our Internet natives have always known, that “online” is just life, or just another place where life is lived and expressed.
-But important work is being done on youth digital rights right now to ensure that the UN Convention on the Rights of the Child embraces digital spaces as well as physical ones, and this work is, importantly, exposing an imbalance.
-The CRC has a framework of three sets of rights, the “three Ps” – rights of Protection, Provision and Participation (explained here) – but too often we, from parents to policymakers, forget that third P, the researchers leading this discussion, explain.
-“Efforts to protect [youth] unthinkingly curtail their participation rights in ways that they themselves are unable to contest.”
+But important work is being done on youth digital rights right now to ensure that the UN Convention on the Rights of the Child embraces digital spaces as well as physical ones, and this work is, importantly, exposing a serious imbalance.
+The CRC has a framework of three sets of rights, the “three Ps” – rights of Protection, Provision and Participation (the digital versions explained here) – but too often we, from parents to policymakers, forget that third P, the researchers leading this discussion, explain.
+“Efforts to protect [youth] unthinkingly curtail their participation rights in ways that they themselves are unable to contest,” Profs.
+Sonia Livingstone and Amanda Third write.
 The imbalance only makes sense if people under 18 are seen and treated merely as potential victims in digital spaces, the prevailing message of Internet safety’s first two decades, with their primary focus on control (filtering, blocking, rules, laws) and surveillance (monitoring).

 If we see children and young people as human beings, actors in their own right, potential change makers and stakeholders in their own and each other’s safety and wellbeing – not just as human becomings and potential victims – we see their exercise of participation rights as protective as well as empowering.
-They have the power to help and protect each other.
-They’re enabled to develop internal safeguards such as resilience, critical thinking and the literacies of today’s very social digital media – social literacy, media literacy and digital literacy – the 3-pronged literacy education we need to provide them which enable citizenship, digital or otherwise.
-And they’re equipped to be the “upstanders” we urge them to be for their peers and in their communities online and offline.
+They have in them the power to help and protect themselves and each other; we clip their wings by suggesting that they’re dependent solely on us, technology, surveillance, rules and laws for protection and taking away their agency.
+On the flipside, we enable their safety and self-actualization when we help them develop their internal safeguards such as resilience, critical thinking and the literacies of today’s very social digital media – social literacy, media literacy and digital literacy – the 3-pronged literacy education that enables citizenship, digital or otherwise.
+And we enable them to be the “upstanders” we’ve been urging them to be for their peers and in their communities online and offline.

 We human beings tend to fear what we don’t understand, so the fears of media and tech that dominated Internet safety’s first 20 years were not especially surprising.
 But thanks to the work of researchers and wise practitioners all over the world, we understand a lot more now.
 It’s time to start consciously managing our fears, honoring children’s rights of participation, protection and provision in a balanced way, and helping them exercise those rights for safe, successful engagement with an increasingly transparent, networked world.